simoncblyth/opticks/examples/README.rst

     This example was used to develop the watertight OptiX OCtx wrapper (C opaque pointer style) which does not leak any optix types into its interface.

+UseOptiXGeometryInstanced
+    start from UseOptiXGeometryInstancedStandalone, plan:

+    1. use Opticks packages to reduce the amount of code
+    2. adopt OCtx watertight wrapper, adding whats needed for instancing
+    3. add optional switch from box to sphere
+    4. get a layered texture to work with instances, such that different groups of instances use different layers
+    5. generate PPM of thousands of textured Earths